 This is just how it goes in most organizations.
 Content collaboration is an ad-hoc process, and active use of the CMS is considered the final stage.
 Opening the CMS is the thing you do after you’ve done everything else.
 It's only the part of the iceberg that's above the waterline.

-At Episerver, we’re pushing to bring your CMS further forward in that process.
+At Optimizely, we’re pushing to bring your CMS further forward in that process.

 - What if your CMS was used not just as the end stage tool, but as a key component of the process all along?